 5.1.2.2.1 ML entity validation performance reporting

-In the ML training, the ML entity is generated based on the learning from the training data, and validated using validation data.
+In the ML training, the ML entity is generated based on the learning from the training data and validated using validation data.
 The performance of the ML entity has tight dependency on the data (i.e., training data) from which the ML entity is generated.
 Therefore, an ML entity performing well on the training data may not necessarily perform well on other data e.g., while conducting inference.
 If the performance of ML entity is not good enough as result of ML validation, the ML entity will be tuned (re-trained) and validated again.
 The process of ML entity generation and validation is repeated by the ML training function, until the performance of the ML entity meets the expectation on both training data and validation data.
 The producer in the end selects one or more ML entities with the best level performance on both training data and validation data as the result of the ML training, and reports to the consumer.
-The performance of each selected ML entity on both training data and validation data also need to be reported.
+The performance of each selected ML entity on both training data and validation data also needs to be reported.

-The performance result of the validation may also be impacted by the ratio of the training data and validation data.
+The performance result of the vali”avalidation may also be impacted by the ratio of the training data and validation data.
 Consumer needs to be aware of the ratio of training data and validation data, besides the performance score on each data set, in order to be confident about the performance of ML entity.

 5.1.2.3 Potential requirements